Abdelrhman-Ellithy/Ellithium/README.md

     }
 }
 ```
-### Step 2: Use Driver Actions Class to Perform actions on Web and Mobile, as It handles many
+### Step 2: Use Driver Actions Class to Perform actions on Web and Mobile, as It handles many stepsand syncronization

 ```java
 package Pages;